-Temporary Installation: The installation of any ESS device or system that is intended to remain in place for a defined, temporary period, or for only as long as required for a specific investigation, trial period, or other short-term need, and to be removed when the specified need or period has expired.
+Temporary Installation: The installation of any ESS device or system that is intended to remain in place for a defined period, or for only as long as required for a specific investigation, trial period, or other short-term need, and is to be removed when the specified need or period has elapsed.

 Unit or Campus Unit: A college, department, program, office, research center, business service center, or other operating unit of Colorado State University, including, but not limited to, units located on the main Fort Collins campus, any satellite campus, and any research or agricultural extension, cooperative extension, or other outlying unit location.

-1. Colorado State University is committed to providing a secure environment for members of its community and to protect personal safety and property.
+Colorado State University is committed to providing a secure environment for members of its community and to protecting personal safety and property.
 Electronic surveillance systems are an important tool in this effort.
 Such technologies, however, have the potential for abuse, and must be used only to meet the University’s legitimate needs for security and compliance, in a manner that is sensitive to interests of privacy, freedom of assembly, and freedom of expression.
-Colorado State University allows the use of approved video surveillance systems through a defined process, subject to rules and procedures governing equipment installation and access to, storage, security and use of the resulting recorded data.
+CSU allows the use of approved electronic surveillance systems through a defined process, subject to rules and procedures governing equipment installation and access to, storage, security and use of the resulting recorded data.

-2. Except as otherwise provided in this Policy, all ESS devices and equipment shall be installed and used only for the legitimate security and business purposes of the University after review by the STC and approval of the Vice President for University Operations (VPUO) and Vice President for Information Technology (VPIT) (or their respective designees).
-The following restrictions and requirements shall apply to all ESS installations:
+- Except as otherwise provided in this policy, all ESS devices and equipment shall be installed and used only for the legitimate security and business purposes of the University after review and approval by the STC.
+The following restrictions and requirements apply to all ESS installations: